 South Island School is part of the group of 22 Schools in Hong Kong that operates within the English Schools Foundation government ordinance.
-The school is accredited by the International Baccalaureate Organisation (IBO) whose review took place in 2012 and by the UK-based Council of International Schools (CIS) and the US Western Association of Schools and Colleges, whose reviews took place in 2015.
+The school is accredited by the International Baccalaureate Organisation (IBO), whose review took place in 2012, and by the UK-based Council of International Schools (CIS) and the US Western Association of Schools and Colleges, whose reviews took place in 2015.

-The school is highly regarded in areas such as debating, rugby, basketball, and is known for producing some of the highest grade averages for the exams that SIS students sit.
+The school is highly regarded in areas such as debating, rugby, and basketball, and is known for producing some of the highest grade averages for the exams that SIS students sit.
 It is regarded as one of the top secondary schools within Hong Kong in terms of academics and athletics.

 Students come from two primary feeder schools (Bradbury School and Quarry Bay School), but many entrants come from other ESF and non ESF schools or are new to Hong Kong.
 The school reserves 24 places for students with high levels of additional learning need.
 The Individual Needs department is staffed by 6 specialist teachers and 16 Educational Assistants, some of whom are parent funded.
 These staff support both students and teachers.

-In common with other ESF schools, the leadership of the school is accountable to the Board of Governors (Executive Committee) of ESF, but SIS also has its own School Council (local Governing Body) comprised of parents, community members, staff and students.
-The Chair of the School Council is an independent person and is appointed to the school by the board of Governors.
+In common with other ESF schools, the leadership of the school is accountable to the Board of Governors (Executive Committee) of ESF, but SIS also has its own School Council (local Governing Body) comprised of parents, community members, staff, and students.
+The Chair of the School Council is an independent person and is appointed to the school by the Board of Governors.
 The School Council oversees the strategic direction and the performance of the school.

 Graham Silverstone has been Principal at SIS since 2010, having previously been Head teacher of two large High Schools in the United Kingdom.
-He graduated from Cambridge University with a Masters in History, working in a variety of areas (including Banking and magazine editing) before training as a teacher in 1988.
+He graduated from Cambridge University with a Masters in History, working in a variety of areas (including banking and magazine editing) before training as a teacher in 1988.